AI Estate Planning: Claude for Evanston Financial Planners

 I've seen planners manually work through maybe 5-6 scenario combinations before running out of time.
 Claude can handle 50-60 combinations and rank them by probability and financial impact.
 That's the difference between reactive planning and proactive strategy.

-The trigger event: Dr. Chen got recruited by a medical device startup.
-The offer included $2.1M in stock options vesting over four years, but required moving to Austin and taking a 40% salary cut initially.
+The trigger event: the surgeon gets recruited by a medical device startup.
+The offer includes a large block of stock options vesting over four years, but it requires moving to a different state and taking a meaningful salary cut up front.

 Their existing estate plan assumed steady Illinois residency and predictable income growth through age 65.
-This opportunity flipped every assumption.
+This opportunity flips every assumption.

-- Texas vs. Illinois residency (no state income tax vs. established roots)
+- New-state vs. Illinois residency (no state income tax vs. established roots)

-- Startup success rates (10x return, 2x return, total loss, acquisition scenarios)
+- Startup outcomes (large return, modest return, total loss, acquisition)

-- Mark's business transition (sell the Evanston firm, keep it and commute, start fresh in Austin)
+- The architecture practice (sell it, keep it and commute, start fresh)

-The traditional approach would have been to model the "most likely" scenario and build some cushion around it.
+The traditional approach would be to model the "most likely" scenario and build some cushion around it.
 But which scenario is most likely?
 The one where the startup succeeds?
-Where they stay in Illinois?
-Where Mark's firm grows without him?
+Where the family stays in Illinois?
+Where the architecture practice grows without its owner?

 | Scenario | Net Worth at 65 | Estate Tax Exposure | Education Funding Gap | Key Risks |